Community Basketball Club committed to developing basketball here in Milton Keynes

 Founded in September 2017, the Milton Keynes Basketball Foundation was set up with a clear Mission Statement, to offer local boys and girls the opportunity to play basketball at both community and elite levels and to make Milton Keynes a major basketball destination in the UK.

-As Milton Keynes Basketball Club, we have grown from 40 boys and girls playing in one small gym to today offering community basketball to 900 boys and girls, training and playing out of 6 local basketball centres.
+As the Milton Keynes Basketball Club, we have grown from 40 boys and girls playing in one small gym to today offering community basketball to 1000 boys and girls, training and playing out of 6 local basketball centres.